DeeprajVadhwane/PDFINSIGHTS/README.md

 - **Future Enhancements**: Lists potential improvements for the project.
 - **Contributing**: Guidelines for others who wish to contribute to the project.
 - **License**: Specifies the licensing for the project.

-Feel free to modify any parts of the README to better fit your project!